 A simplified chain of events is:

-• You have a small leak somewhere in your system.
+• You have a hidden leak somewhere in your system.

 • As your compressor works harder to maintain adequate pressure, this increases costs, wear and tear, and breakdown risks.

-• Over time, more leaks develop.
-Eventually, the compressor reaches capacity and system pressure falls, leading you to believe that you require a larger / additional compressors
+• Over time, new leaks develop.
+Eventually, the compressor reaches capacity and system pressure falls, leading you to believe that you require a larger / additional compressors.

 Compressed air systems are designed to be robust.
-Leaks are inevitable, so a good system will tolerate small leaks.
+Leaks are inevitable, so a good system will tolerate even small leaks.
 However, even these can be costly.
+The most direct impact will be the energy loss.

-An Atlas Copco study found that a 3 mm air leak will cost around £2,000 a year and result in 16 tonnes of CO₂ emissions.
+An Atlas Copco study found that a 3 mm air leak will cost around £700–£1,000 a year in wasted electricity and result in 16 tonnes of CO₂ emissions.
+Overall, leaks can account for 20–40% of total air consumption in poorly maintained systems.
+This is why effective leak detection is essential.

-By using leak detection proactively, you can avoid declining performance and additional costs, protecting your equipment and your bottom line.
+By using a professional leak detection service, you can avoid declining performance and reduce energy costs, protecting your equipment and your bottom line.

 The Safety Risks of Compressed Air System Leaks